letsencrypt/website/content/en/docs/client-options.md

 The Python [acme](https://github.com/certbot/certbot/tree/master/acme) module is part of Certbot, but is also used by a number of other clients and is available as a standalone package via [PyPI](https://pypi.python.org/pypi/acme), [Debian](https://packages.debian.org/search?keywords=python-acme), [Ubuntu](https://launchpad.net/ubuntu/+source/python-acme), [Fedora](https://bodhi.fedoraproject.org/updates/?packages=python-acme) and other distributions.

 {{< /clients >}}

+# ACMEv1 End of Life

+We encourage subscribers to select a client that implements ACMEv2 support.
+Per our API announcement on the [community forum](https://community.letsencrypt.org/t/end-of-life-plan-for-acmev1), we will eventually stop allowing new domains to validate via ACMEv1 followed eventually by completely disabling the ACMEv1 protocol.

 # Adding your client/project